leviathil/leviathil/README.md

 (1.20 million profile viewers yet y'all dont interact with me, tsk tsk)
 </sub></sup>

- <sup><sub> hello, ignore how this is soo lazy but idc. so like if you didn't read my strawpage, i'm xath, remind you that i'm 16 y.o (turning 17) b4 int (dni below 14). can be located at the entrance of the market, safe server.
+ <sup><sub> hello, ignore how this is soo lazy but idc. so like if you didn't read my strawpage, i'm xath, remind you that i'm 16 y.o (turning 17) b4 int (dni below 14). can be located at around the market, safe server. if not there then that means im with a friend or obviously offline
 </sub></sup>

 <sup><sub> i'm afk mostly bcs i'm drawing but i'll respond to whispers (desperate for a friend to talk with...), and i may sound and look dry, intimidating, yada yada but i promise, i'm nice. feel free to approach and whisper/cuddle. (and like... befriend me if ur a fan of gachiakuta...) i'd do my best to seem friendly and less intimidating by matching your energy..